matzefriedrich/parsley-docs/resolving/resolve-with.md

 ---
+meta:
+  title: "Parsley - Dynamic Dependency Injection with ResolveWithOptions"
+description: Explore how to use Parsley's `ResolveWithOptions` method to dynamically pass specific instances to the resolver, enhancing your application's flexibility in managing dependencies.
+This guide demonstrates how to override registered dependencies or inject unregistered instances during resolution.
 icon: file
 label:  Resolving services with specific instances
 order: 30
 tags: [ resolving, instances ]
+category:
+  - Resolving
 ---
 # Passing specific instances to the resolver